Shivateja063/unemployment-analysis/README.md

 ## Example Visualizations
 - Point plots of unemployment over months for key years
 - Heatmaps (if extended)
-- ðŸ“‰ Bar chart of state appearances in dataset
+- Bar chart of state appearances in dataset

 ---